danielquintero/assignments/apps/fedex/sign-up/README.md

 ### Styles

 To quickly help put together some pleasing UI, I have used Tailwind CSS.
-I tried to make templates more readable by using `@apply` in `.css` files rather than cluttered the templates.
+I tried to make templates more readable by using `@apply` in `.inlineTemplateStyles` rather than clutter the templates with classes.

 ### Domain Driven Design

-This is out of scope for the assessment but I thought would be good to share how we could follow a DDD approach, we could generated clients/types from Backend specifications (Swagger, OpenAPI) to enforce the correctness of our frontend applications.
+This is out of scope for the assessment but I thought it would be good to share how we could farily easy follow a DDD approach.
+Since Nx promotes building smaller pieces with high shareability we could generated clients i.e.(services, types etc) from Backend specifications (Swagger, OpenAPI) to enforce the correctness of our frontend applications in regards with the backend response payloads and also create this domain context within our frontend code.

 The scenario for this example is simplified, but would not take much more effort to make it a real life example. `libs/shared/iam/data-access/src/lib/+state/iam.models.ts` shows how we can produce frontend library types from DTO types thanks to Typescript utility types.
-Besides inferring generated types, we can also generate entire clients (angular services) to fully rely on the Backend contract signature.
+Besides inferring generated types, we can also generate entire clients (angular services) to fully rely on the Backend contract signature as I mentioned earlier.

 ### Mocking